mascam97/laravel-inertia-notes/README.md

 - Learn Inertia to create a Single Page Application.
 - Install all the package from Jetstream and Sail.
 - Create a basic CRUD, each user manages its data.
+- Create a Middleware to allow request about notes just from its owner.
-- Implement testing to the CRUD with PHPUnit.
+- Implement testing to the CRUD and Middleware with PHPUnit.

 ## Getting Started :rocket: